 Table 12: Run-Off Cover Scheme liabilities related to medical incidents prior to 30 June 2016 ($’m)

 A.4.4 This section describes the approach taken and the key assumptions used in the calculation of the key liabilities shown above.

 A.4.5 MIIs apply to DHS for a refund of the costs of complying with the scheme each year.
 At the end of any one year the government has a liability for any outstanding compliance costs in respect of the previous years’ operation of the scheme, that have not yet been refunded.
 This liability is based on the applications received by DHS and estimates by DHS in relation to applications that have not been received at the time of writing for compliance costs that have not yet been settled.

 A.4.6 There are two categories of notified claims, those which have been settled by the insurer, but not yet recovered from DHS and those that are still being managed by the insurer.

 A.4.8 Where the claim is still being managed by the insurer, all notified claims have a case estimate placed against them by the relevant insurer.
 The industry has provided a projection of the expected claims payments based on the relevant year of notification.
 As with any estimate, it is to be expected that the actual payments that will occur to settle the claim will vary from the claims managers’ current estimate.
-The projected cash flow is discounted using the expected long term earning rate to determine a net present value as at the valuation date.
+After examination of historical experience, and to provide a margin, these estimates have been increased by the Adjustment Factor for projected cash flows (refer ‘Assumptions’ below).
+The resulting cash flow is then discounted using the expected long term earning rate to determine a net present value as at the valuation date.